Academy of sciences

 As the engineering sciences have become more varied and advanced, there is a recent trend in many advanced countries to organize the National Academy of Engineering (or National Academy of Engineering Sciences), separate from the national academy of sciences.

 Academies of science play an important role in science diplomacy efforts.

-Academies are increasingly organized in regional or even international associations.
+Academies are increasingly organized in regional or even international academies.
 The Interacademy Partnership for example is a global network consisting of over 140 national, regional and global member academies of science, engineering and medicine.
+Pan-Europe academies include the Academia Europaea and the European Academy of Sciences and Arts.
 Additionally, there are many regional associations such as ALLEA in Europe, NASAC as the Network of African Science Academies, IANAS in Latin America, and AASSA in Asia.

+The International Science Council brings together international scientific unions and associations as well as national and regional scientific organizations such as academies and research councils from the natural sciences, social sciences and the humanities.

 Apart from national academies of science, there are now increasingly also national young academies.
 National young academies usually select members for a limited term, normally 4–5 years, after which members become academy alumni.
 Young academies typically engage with issues important to young scientists.
 These include, for example, science education or the dialog between science and society.
 Most young academies are affiliated with a senior Academy of Sciences or with a network of senior academies.
 The Global Young Academy, which itself is a science academy (e.g. full member of Interacademy Partnership) often serves as a facilitator of the growing global network of young academies.
 Since its creation, more than 35 national young academies have been established.
 In 2019, there were 41 national young academies.